A HOW-TO GUIDE

 “The technology available today enables a reliable roadmap to upgrade so long as the system integration capability is well addressed and fully embedded in the upgrade project, as well as the subsequent change management stream.
 After this, the fundamental areas to be mindful of are testing, training [staff], and optimization,” Dr. Pernia added.

 While the will to upgrade from legacy systems is there for terminals, a clear industry roadmap beyond the conceptual is usually not.
 Terminals are discovering that simple, wholesale upgrades cannot be made.
 Instead, operators must seek to understand how their existing legacy systems are interacting with every part of their operation at a granular level.
-By doing this, operators can ascertain which parts of their operations can be upgraded seamlessly, and which parts require more comprehensive long-term planning.
+By doing this, operators can ascertain which parts of their operations can be upgraded seamlessly and which parts require more comprehensive long-term planning.

-INFORM has worked on several projects which required upgrading a customer from a legacy platform, and the lessons outlined here correlate very strongly with our experiences in upgrading HHLA’s Container Terminal Burchardkai (CTB) and Kombi Terminal Ludwigshafen (KTL), to name but a couple.
+INFORM has worked on several projects that required upgrading a customer from a legacy platform, and the lessons outlined here correlate very strongly with our experiences in upgrading HHLA’s Container Terminal Burchardkai (CTB) and Kombi Terminal Ludwigshafen (KTL), to name but a couple.
 Both projects required a strong focus on planning and a phased, cutover approach as well as strong go-live and post-go-live support.

 In short, the key to upgrading legacy systems is in managing the upgrades at a granular and partitioned level, as well as managing the people on the ground.